123456789_123456789_123456789_123456789_123456789_

 A good question.
 Due to MRI's GIL, only one thread can be executing Ruby code at a time.
 But since so many apps are waiting on IO from DBs, etc., they can utilize threads to use the process more efficiently.

 Generally, you never want processes that are pegged all the time.
-That can mean there is more work to do than the process can get through.
-On the other hand, if you have processes that sit around doing nothing, then they're just eating up resources.
+That can mean there is more work to do than the process can get through, and requests will end up with additional latency.
+On the other hand, if you have processes that sit around doing nothing, then you're wasting resources and money.

 Using a timestamp header from an upstream proxy server (e.g., nginx or haproxy) makes it possible to indicate how long requests have been waiting for a Puma thread to become available.